 Milongas have a certain therapeutic value.
 I am sure you are aware of it.
 Sharing a couple of good tandas can really open people up to each other.
 Dancers come to milongas for many reasons, but not all of them are just about finding dance partners.
 Other motives could be to enjoy music or to feel part of a community.
 To clear their heads by moving their bodies.
 Or, possibly, to be in an environment where men and women can be just friends and have real conversations with each other.

-If you are amazed by this notion it is quite likely that you are a man.
-For me, it took quite a number of years of organising a milonga to see it.
-‘If you want to talk, go to some intervision group’ was my motto.
-I used to think that going to a milonga was a way to escape work, family related stress or any other type of life problem.
+If you are amazed by this notion, it is likely that you are a man.
+For me, it took several years of organizing a milonga to see it.
+‘If you want to talk, go to some talking group’ was my motto.
+I used to think that going to a milonga was a way to escape work, family-related stress, or any other type of life problem.
 It was like that for me and may still be the case for many.
-But now I see clearly, that the milonga has also become a space where I can communicate with friends without worrying about being judged.
-Some people call it family, I prefer to think of it as being among people who share the same affliction.
+But now I see clearly that the milonga has also become a space where I can communicate with friends without worrying about being judged.
+Some people call it family.
+I prefer to think of it as being among people who share the same affliction.

 Would it be different in a bridge club or for people who share the love of model airplanes?
 I can’t be sure of course: people join groups for one reason, and stick around for other reasons, everywhere.
-But I have a suspicion that the tango community is special in this respect.
+But I suspect that the tango community is special in this respect.
 Tango dancers are, by nature, used to being in each other’s personal space.
-Intimate conversation comes quite naturally in that atmosphere.
-I could give you many spectacular examples, but I am going to anticlimax here.
-The quality of a milonga, determining even its long-term existence, is founded in the integrity and authenticity of the people in its core.
+Intimate conversations come naturally in that atmosphere.
+I could give you many spectacular examples, but I’m going to anticlimax here.
+The quality of a milonga, determining even its long-term existence, is in the integrity and authenticity of the people at its core.
 You could call it “milonga-dancer confidentiality”.
 Whatever happens in the milonga, stays in the milonga.